 - $5 fee for fiat withdrawals

-- Non-USD deposits are subject to conversion fee
+- Non-USD deposits are subject to a conversion fee

 - Fluctuating trading fees with a variable spread